-The answer is set up a Microsoft account.
-Don't be disheartened by the word 'account', because a Microsoft account is the key to unlocking everything that's great about Windows 10, as well as the wider suite of Microsoft products, tools and services.
+The answer is to set up a Microsoft account.
+This is the key to unlocking everything that’s great about Windows 10, as well as the wider suite of Microsoft products, tools and services.

 One account for all